5 prolific cricketers who never played in a World Cup

 While plenty of cricketers from all around the cricketing globe have had the privilege of participating in the tournament over the years, there are only a chosen few who have tasted World Cup glory.

 And then come the really unfortunate ones who never got a chance to play for their country in the World Cup despite being among the finest to have represented their respective teams.
 The reasons behind players of such high pedigree missing out can be attributed to them playing lesser limited-overs cricket or specialists in the shorter formats being preferred over them.

-Here are 5 prolific cricketers who didn’t play a single World Cup game:
+On that note, here are 5 prolific cricketers who didn’t play a single World Cup game.